Image Tag

 <img src="img/logo" alt="Tech Altum Logo">

-width and height attributes are used to set preferred size, i.e width and height of image.
-By default, an image will open with its actual size.
-We can also reduce or increase the size of actual image.
+width and height attributes are used to set the preferred size, i.e., width and height of the image.
+By default, an image will display at its actual size.
+We can also reduce or increase the size of the actual image.

-width and height also hold space of image when html text is loading from server and parsing.
-This works as a placeholder before image is loaded.
+width and height also reserve space for the image while the HTML is loading and parsing.
+This acts as a placeholder before the image is loaded.

 <img src="img/logo.png" alt="" width="150" height="100">